 Where this is likely to happen WRS will engage in negotiations with planners, development managers and contractors involved and will agree the best methods of reducing the impact of noise, dust and vibration on members of the local community.
 This is normally done through the brokering of a legal agreement under the Control of Pollution Act 1974.
 Section 61 of the Act allows developers and building contractors to apply for ‘Prior Consent’ where noise generating activities may occur during the construction phase of a development.

-1. Worcestershire Parkway
+1. Parkway Station

 General Customer Enquiries -